Mohamed-Mostafa7/Yummy/README.md

 ## Features

-- See onbaordin screens that give you some hints about the app the first Time you use it.
+- See onbaording screens that give you some hints about the app the first Time you use it.
 - Search for the dish you want in different section of the app.
 - loading is smooth so you can get a good user experience.
-- Oreder your favourite app once you find it.
+- Order your favorite app once you find it.

 ## Screenshots
 <p align="Center">